shaharzep/decisions-knowledge-graph-data/evals/judge-prompts/llm-as-a-judge_RFTC_1_legalTeachings.md

 ### Score 0-49: Critical Failure (Blocker → REVIEW_SAMPLES)

 - ❌ Structural integrity failure OR
-- ❌ HTML accuracy <70% OR
+- ❌ Block citation accuracy <70% OR
 - ❌ Completeness <70% OR
 - ❌ Reconstructability <70% OR
 - ❌ Relationship verification <70%